slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 -->

-> *'Gratitude is not only the greatest of virtues, but the parent of all the others.' -- Cicero*
+> *"Gratitude is not only the greatest of virtues, but the parent of all the others."
+-- Cicero*

-> *'If you concentrate on what you don’t have, you will never, ever have enough.' -- Oprah Winfrey*
+> *"If you concentrate on what you don’t have, you will never, ever have enough."
+-- Oprah Winfrey*

 Often we forget that a group of people blazed the trail we’re enjoying and that another group continues to maintain it.

-> *'How lucky I am to have something that makes saying goodbye so hard.' -- A.A.
+> *"How lucky I am to have something that makes saying goodbye so hard."
+-- A.A.
 Milne*

-> *'Comparison is the thief of joy.' -- Theodore Roosevelt*
+> *"Comparison is the thief of joy."
+-- Theodore Roosevelt*

-> *'A good life is not a life without problems.
-A good life is a life with good problems.' -- Mark Manson*
+> *"A good life is not a life without problems.
+A good life is a life with good problems."
+-- Mark Manson*

-> *'When you are grateful, fear disappears and abundance appears.' (...)
-'You can’t be grateful and angry simultaneously.' -- Anthony Robbins*
+> *"When you are grateful, fear disappears and abundance appears.' (...)
+'You can’t be grateful and angry simultaneously."
+-- Anthony Robbins*

-> *'When I let go of what I am, I become what I might be.
-When I let go of what I have, I receive what I need.' -- Lao Tzu*
+> *"When I let go of what I am, I become what I might be.
+When I let go of what I have, I receive what I need."
+-- Lao Tzu*

-> *'Knowing others is intelligence; knowing yourself is true wisdom.
+> *"Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
-If you realize that you have enough, you are truly rich.' -- Lao Tzu*
+If you realize that you have enough, you are truly rich."
+-- Lao Tzu*

 Play the cards you are dealt.
 And you will often be dealt bad cards.
 Being grateful is looking down.

-> *'Writing down one thing you are grateful for each day is the cheapest possible therapy ever.' -- Kevin Kelly*
+> *"Writing down one thing you are grateful for each day is the cheapest possible therapy ever."
+-- Kevin Kelly*